pappasam/nvim-repl/README.md

 :help repl
 ```

-## :keyboard:Key mappings
+## :keyboard: Key mappings

 Two pluggable mappings are provided.
-They rely on the latest version of Tim Pope's vim-repeat.

-`<Plug>ReplSendLine` send the current line to the repl.
+- `<Plug>ReplSendLine` send the current line to the repl.
 Only mappable in normal mode.

-`<Plug>ReplSendVisual` send the visual selection to the repl.
+- `<Plug>ReplSendVisual` send the visual selection to the repl.
 Only mappable in visual mode.

 The user should map these pluggable mappings.
 Example mappings in config using vim filetype :